What is new(ish) / different in 2017

 Penguin DinnerThe is the main diner and is a large sit down dinner held at a nearby venue.
 Choice of food is usually limited, plus there will be special items for vegitarians etc. Here is a menu from 2007: In the past there were speeches, charity auctions and the like.
 However in recent yeas these have been mostly moved to the wrap-up session to the dinner tends to be a bit more streamlined.
 No rules are set in stone, though.
 The 2008 conference dinner was held at the Victoria Markets in Melbourne as a general free-for-all social evening with no speeches, awards or auctions, some of which were moved to the Open Day on Saturday.
 Over the last few years the conference dinner has gradually got smaller with the many of the items above being moved to either

 Ad hoc dinnersFrom Sunday evening though Saturday evening ad hoc dinners will be arranged on days when nothing official is arranged or by those not going to that night's official dinner.
-You should keep an eye on notice boards, websites, IRC and mailing lists to find what is happening or alternatively ask suspicious looking groups of attendees.
+You should keep an eye on wiki, IRC and mailing lists to find what is happening or alternatively ask suspicious looking groups of attendees.
 Saying you're new will no doubt get invites, not laughter - we're friendly.
 Semi-private dinners may also happen for groups working for one company or involved in a project.

 SocialThe social aspect of LCA is a big feature.
 The conference is attended by several hundred people which gives you a chance to meet people involved in all aspects of Linux from kernel, application developers, political activists, students, sysadmins, spooks, newbies and even non-computing partners.
 The breaks between each session and the evening activities are intended as an opportunity for you to network with all these other people.
 Remember to talk to people, Opening lines could include